Exercise 1 - Pods¶

 The goal of this exercise is to run our first application, an Apache HTTP Server, in OpenShift.

-that runs a single container with the image ubi9/httpd-24:latest
+deploy a Pod that runs a single container with the image ubi9/httpd-24:latest.

 Note